jr8281/Steel-Plant-Delay-Analytics/README.md

 ## 📝 License

 MIT License — See LICENSE file for details.
-Built during a 2-month internship at Visakhapatnam Steel Plant (RINL), July - August 2026.
+Built during a 1-month internship at Visakhapatnam Steel Plant (RINL), June - July 2026.

 ---